IvanoDaneri/SpringBootJWT/readme.txt

 ----------------------------------

 ----------------------------------
-FUNDAMENTALS
+SPRINGBOOT FUNDAMENTALS
 ----------------------------------

-Spring Boot is an open source framework that makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
+SpringBoot is an open source framework that makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run".
-Spring Boot simplifies development and configuration of Spring application to create microservices and Web applications.
+SpringBoot simplifies development and configuration of Spring application to create microservices and Web applications.
-Any Spring Boot application has an application class annotated with @SpringBootApplication and a main method, for example in SpringBootJWT here it is our application class:
+Any SpringBoot application has an application class annotated with @SpringBootApplication and a main method, for example in SpringBootJWT here it is our application class:

 @SpringBootApplication